SimplyKnownAsG/mpiunittest/README.md

     [-] Fully compatible with `unittest`
         [X] Things I think are working
+        [X] Error conditions are properly handled.
+        [ ] Not sure about skips
-        [ ] Error conditions are properly handled.
-Not currently tested... oops [X] Only one process writes to the standard stream, so the output does not appear garbled.
+        [ ] Not sure what happens when result.shouldStop
+    [X] Only one process writes to the standard stream, so the output does not appear garbled.
     [ ] Custom decorators -- I think they will need to be class decorators